Safe Exercises for Seniors at Home

 Yoga or Pilates

-Both of these stretching activities provide you with the opportunity to strengthen and tone your core, which is the central group of muscles which connects the stomach to the lower back and spine.
+Both of these stretching activities provide you with the opportunity to strengthen and tone your core, which is the central group of muscles that connects the stomach to the lower back and spine.

 Through stretching, you are caused to focus on specific muscle groups as you hold a pose.